 Total Cost Comparison

-Cost per year (20yr)$240–$600/year (replace at 10yr)$250–$400/year
+| Cost per year (20yr) | $240–$600/year (replace at 10yr) | $250–$400/year |

-Over a 20-year window — which is realistic for a master closet — the total cost of ownership is closer than most people expect because the DIY system typically needs to be replaced at least once.
+Over a 20-year window — which is realistic for a master closet — the total cost of ownership is closer than most people expect because the store-bought system typically needs to be replaced at least once.

-When ClosetMaid Makes Sense
+When store-bought kit systems Makes Sense

-ClosetMaid is a reasonable choice for secondary closets (guest rooms, utility closets), rental properties where longevity isn't the goal, or tight budgets where $2,000–$3,000 is the absolute ceiling.
+store-bought kit systems is a reasonable choice for secondary closets (guest rooms, utility closets), rental properties where longevity isn't the goal, or tight budgets where $2,000–$3,000 is the absolute ceiling.
 The wire shelving kits especially are hard to beat for basic organization at a low price point.

 When Custom Makes Sense